 The dual loyalty issue had reared its ugly head.

-Anti-Semitism is often generated with the perception that Jews have power and influence.
-Case in point: "The Protocols of the Elders of Zion."
-A forgery purporting to be the conspiratorial discussions of the Jewish elders plotting to take over the world, it was ― next to the Bible ― the best-selling book in the world during the 1920's.
+Anti-Semitism is often based on a the perception that Jews have power and influence.
+Case in point: "The Protocols of the Elders of Zion," a forgery purporting to be the conspiratorial discussions of the Jewish elders plotting to take over the world.
+It was - next to the Bible - the best-selling book in the world during the 1920s.
 In the United States, Henry Ford sponsored its publication.
-It has since been printed in numerous languages internationally, and presently has widespread distribution in Japan.
+It has been printed in numerous languages, and till today has global distribution.

-And today on the streets of America, whispers can be heard: "Jews control Hollywood, Jews control the media, Israel gets too much foreign aid, etc."
+Even today on the streets of America, whispers can be heard: "Jews control Hollywood...
+Jews control the media...
+Israel gets too much foreign aid, etc."